opencog/atomspace/opencog/persist/sexpr/README.md

 ----------
 The fast file loader loads Atomese formatted as scheme.
 So, of course, you could just use the scheme `load` function!
 But this can be slow, painfully slow.
-The fast loader provies a 10x performance improvement.
+The fast loader provides a 10x performance improvement.

 Use it like so:
 ```